 Episodes

-Jacob Evan Smith speaks with Robert Gardner about childhood trauma, the terrible decision that landed him in prison for 22.5 years, and his long and winding path to self-discovery and forgiveness while incarcerated.
-Today, Robert owns a growing trucking business called (STP Trucking) and shares his story to inspire others, including students at Princeton University.
+Jacob Evan Smith speaks with entrepreneur Robert Gardner about childhood trauma, the terrible decision that landed him in prison for 22.5 years, and his long and winding path to self-discovery and forgiveness while incarcerated.
+Today, Robert owns a growing trucking business and courageously shares his story to inspire others, including a recent invitation to address students at Princeton University.

 Guests